Kristina01111000/Drws_site/README.md

 - Remove email list option from fourissimo club sign up
 - Promo page login button different color to stand out?
 Maybe leave it the way it is
 - Add matching questions to other quizzes for 1 point only, thats what he wants it to be
-- Write welcome to 30 day challenge and also a second one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes
+- Write welcome and final to 30 day challenge and also a second and third one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes
 - Look in bigstock for quotes, embed it into email, try the one on the corners page and the pumpkin one
 - copy second email for all but first and last
 - pick the quick minutes that each are linked to, put in a greeting 4 different ones, add a quote at the ?bottom?